Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 • Increased client retention to 96% by introducing a transparent reporting system, allowing for early identification and resolution of project challenges.

+This example effectively demonstrates time management, problem-solving, and communication.
 Refer to our project manager CV example for more examples and tips.

 English Teacher, Newcastle High School, UK 2018